aaronparker/aaronparker.github.io/_drafts/concurrent-sessions-profile-container-Concurrent-Sessions-with-FSLogix-Profile-Container.md

 ### Read / Write Access

 A read / write profile is no different in user experience than the default configuration.
-A read / write profile is configured by setting Profile Type to &#8216;Read-write profile' (i.e. value is 1).
+A read / write profile is configured by setting Profile Type to 'Read-write profile' (i.e. value is 1).
 Behind the scenes, a RW.VHDX file along-side the Profile Container is created as can be seen below.
 This is essentially [a differencing disk](https://www.altaro.com/hyper-v/hyper-v-differencing-disks-explained/) where writes are redirected during the session.

 <img src="https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-ConcurrentRW.png" alt="Folder with user Profile Container and the read / write RW.VHDX" class="wp-image-6270" srcset="https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-ConcurrentRW.png 848w, https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-ConcurrentRW-150x69.png 150w, https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-ConcurrentRW-300x137.png 300w, https://stealthpuppy.com/wp-content/uploads/2019/02/ProfileContainer-ConcurrentRW-768x351.png 768w" sizes="(max-width: 848px) 100vw, 848px" /> <figcaption>Folder with user Profile Container and the read / write RW.VHDX</figcaption>